What is the Abacus

 What is an Abacus?

-How Does the Abacus Help Children with Fast Learning?
+How Does It Help Children Learn Faster?

 You can also like this: Fun and Easy Ways to Learn Addition and Subtraction for Kids